Då som nu för alltid: Background

 In June 2015, Expressen reported that Kent were to record their twelfth studio album in Electric Lady Studios in New York City.
 Kent posted a picture on their official Facebook page in December 2015 writing, "Thanks for now, Electric Lady Studios".

 On 14 March 2016, Kent announced the release of Då som nu för alltid on RCA Records and Sony Music.
-It is Kent's first album on Sony Music since En plats i solen (2010).
+It was Kent's first album on Sony Music since En plats i solen (2010).
 "Egoist" was announced as the album's first single, and it was released on the same date.
 However, on 17 April 2016 Kent announced the track listing which omitted "Egoist".
 Instead, "Vi är inte längre där" was released as the album's first single on 3 May 2016.

 Critical reception

 Anders Nunstedt of Expressen wrote: "Då som nu för alltid grows with each listen. [...]
 The songs reflect a band that decided to quit, not a band that gave up.
 A large part of the strength lies in Kent's feeling for the details."

 Håkan Steen of Aftonbladet wrote: "The single 'Vi är inte längre där' sounds even better placed in its context on the album.
 Very much the essence of late Kent, grand melancholy pop. [...]
 'Den sista sången', sad – of course – farewell ballad set in California and New York.
 It may be about a relationship, but of course it's also a farewell to the audience.
 A children's choir tunes in and not an eye is dry."

 Sara-Märta Höglund of Svenska Dagbladet wrote: "What I hear are four legends of self-awareness who leave the youth behind - who have the guts to quit while they're still on top."

 Fredrik Strage of Dagens Nyheter wrote: "On the album, however, there is no trace of the commercial's magnificent soundtrack.
 Då som nu för alltid is a soft continuation of the synth rock that the band developed on their last records: light disco beats, airy choruses, clear guitar loops and an elegant melancholy.
 The music is more pleasant than bombastic and not the least bit goth."